BobcatMK/C-projects/README.md

 Projects listed below very often have dependencies to two other projects, it is "test_class" and "helpers", that is why I recommend not separating these projects.

-This repositorium includes following programs:
+This repository includes following programs:

 - **_algorithms_**: implementation of algorithms using functors
 - **_array\_with\_templates_**: implementation of array without tests but with exemplary use case